A constantly dripping tap can be one of the most annoying things you might face.

 The first step in replacing a damaged tap washer with a new one involves collecting all the necessary tools required for the process.
 Thankfully, these are usually available in most households, or you can get them from the local hardware store since they are not very costly.

-The essential tools you will need include a flathead screwdriver, crescent wrench, Philips screwdriver, needle-nose, adjustable plier and steel wool.
+You will need the essential tools, including a flathead screwdriver, crescent wrench, Philips screwdriver, needle-nose plier, adjustable plier, and steel wool.

 After gathering the required tools and supplies, such as high-quality rubber washers, you must prepare the area, turn off the water supply and drain the pipelines.
 If the new tap washer needs installation in a sink, search for the isolation valves, also known as shutoff valves, beneath the sink.
-You can typically find them at the lower end of the water supply lines, often referred to as isolation valves.
-These stop valves should be rotated in a clockwise direction until they’re completely sealed.
+You can typically find them at the lower end of the water supply lines, often called isolation valves.
+These stop valves should be rotated clockwise until they’re completely sealed.

 2. Removing The Tap Stem